Azure/blackbelt-aks-hackfest/labs/day2-labs/virtual-kubelet-aci.md

   kubectl apply -f east-aci-heroes.yaml
   ```

   Then deploy another pod to the new virtual-kubelet-west node.
 The yaml file is included in `~/blackbelt-aks-hackfest/labs/helper-files/west-aci-heroes.yaml`.
-Edit the file to point to your Azure Container Registry, edit the dnsnamelabel to add your lab number and have your CosmosDB MongoDb connection String:
+Edit the file to point to your Azure Container Registry, edit the dnsnamelabel to add some random number and have your CosmosDB MongoDb connection String:

   ```yaml
 apiVersion: v1